openstack/ceilometer/doc/source/architecture.rst

    This figure shows how a sample can be published to multiple destinations.

-Currently, processed data can be published using 4 different transports: notifier, a notification based publisher which pushes samples to a message queue which can be consumed by the collector or an external system; udp, which publishes samples using UDP packets; and kafka, which publishes data to a Kafka message queue to be consumed by any system that supports Kafka.
+Currently, processed data can be published using 5 different transports: notifier, a notification based publisher which pushes samples to a message queue which can be consumed by the collector or an external system; udp, which publishes samples using UDP packets; http, which targets a REST interface;
+and kafka, which publishes data to a Kafka message queue to be consumed by any system that supports Kafka.

 Storing the data